thomas-dsl-johnson/OATS/README.md

 # ...
 # [9999]: 9999 + 9999 = 19998
 # Vector add successfully completed on device.

+# Note:
+# Using oneapi-cli 2025 does not have any FPGA options.
 ```

 **Intel® oneAPI Base Toolkit 2025.2**